Peace Tower: Characteristics

 The tower's flagpole holds symbolic significance, acting as the flagpole of the nation.
 As such, strict protocol surrounds the display of banners atop the Peace Tower, such as half-masting for national mourning and showing the flag of the sovereign, that of any member of the royal family, or the flag of the governor general, when any of those persons are present on Parliament Hill.
 In 2009, the Parliament Hill property manager, Brian Cook, stated that he has seen the flag flown upside down once due to human error.
 Although the flag was initially changed once per week, the Department of Public Works began changing it every day starting in 1998.
 The retired flags are mailed free of charge to citizens on a waiting list to receive one.
-By 2014 the backlog had reached a 42 year waiting time.
+By 2014, the backlog had reached a 42-year waiting time.
+By 2026, that backlog had increased to over 100 years.

 In 1981, a new inclined elevator was installed.
 It travels on a 10° angle for the first 98 ft, shifting its position horizontally 12 ft 2.25 in, and straight up for the 60 ft 9 in remainder of the climb.
 The elevator car stays level at all times during its movement because it has a gimbal-mounted double frame.
 Before the installation of the new elevator, the observatory had been reached by taking first one elevator, then climbing a flight of stairs to a second elevator.